-To report a violation of the Seminary's Sexual Misconduct Policy, if the victim is a student, contact Jackie Saxon, vice president for student affairs and vocation, McCord Community Center, Suite 200 (2nd Floor), 100 E. 27th Street, Austin, TX 78705, 512-404-4885, jsaxon@austinseminary.edu.
-If the victim is an employee, volunteer, or any other person, contact Pamela Benson

-Owens, director of human resources, Trull Administration Building, Business Office (2nd Floor), 100 E. 27th Street, Austin, TX 78705, 512-404-4815, powens@austinseminary.edu.
+To report a violation of the Seminary's Sexual Misconduct Policy, if the victim is a student, contact Sarah Kinney Gaventa, interim vice president for student affairs and vocation, McCord Community Center, Suite 200 (2nd Floor), 100 E. 27th Street, Austin, TX 78705, 512-404-4885, sgaventa@austinseminary.edu.
+If the victim is an employee, volunteer, or any other person, contact Heather Zdancewicz, vice president of finance and administration, Trull Administration Building, Business Office (2nd Floor), 100 E. 27th Street, Austin, TX 78705, 512-404-4816, hzdancewicz@ austinseminary.edu.
 Local law enforcement can be contacted by calling 9-1-1 (to report a crime in progress or an emergency), 3-1-1 (to report a crime that has already occurred or a non-emergency), and Victim Services at 512-974-5000.
 To report abuse or neglect of a child or exploitation of an elderly or disabled person, contact the Texas Department of Family and Protective Services at 1-800-252-5400.
-In addition to the above reporting options, persons wishing, confidentially and in good faith, to report to the Seminary ethics-related issues such as sexual misconduct may also call the Seminary's Campus Conduct Hotline[©] at 866-943-5787.
+In addition to the above reporting options, persons wishing, confidentially and in good faith, to report to the Seminary ethics-related issues such as sexual misconduct may also call the Seminary's Campus Conduct Hotline® at 866-943-5787.